-And while in Los Angeles—where the band is based—the weather still feels like a scorching July summer, it goes to show that Run River North’s latest music will take listeners back to simpler times, when life was more care-free.
+Run River North’s newest EP, “Monsters Calling Home, Vol. 2,” feels like the perfect soundtrack for summertime days at the beach, despite its early November release date.
+And while in Los Angeles—where the band is based—the weather can still feel like scorching July, it goes to show that Run River North’s latest music will take listeners back to simpler times, when life was more carefree.

 Their last track, “Let Me Down,” takes a more slow-paced and melancholic turn in comparison with the rest of the EP.
-The ballad follows the demise of a romantic relationship, and starts off with somber chords strummed on the electric guitar, transitioning into the lyrics, “If you’re gonna let me down/ Let me down easy/ I’m barely hanging on/ So don’t make it last too long.”
-It’s no doubt a pretty tune, but it lacks some of the subtle, yet powerful emotional storytelling that the band exemplified in early songs like “Foxbeard” or “Somewhere.”
+The ballad follows the demise of a romantic relationship and starts off with somber chords strummed on the electric guitar, transitioning into the lyrics, “If you’re gonna let me down/ Let me down easy/ I’m barely hanging on/ So don’t make it last too long.”
+It’s no doubt a pretty tune, but it lacks some of the subtle yet powerful emotional storytelling that the band exemplified in early songs like “Foxbeard” or “Somewhere.”
 “Let Me Down” borders on being too sentimental, but it has an entrancing, lullaby-esque sound, thanks to Hwang’s crooning vocals.

 This article will appear in “Character Media”’s Unforgettable 2019 issue.
 Check out our current e-magazine here.